mattbis/wglr.draft/README.md

 # draft - refactored libre dollop
+#### no order here, thinking out aloud

 update the current depths and combine the interesting developments.. refactored-dollop; the only thing that is now necessary is types around how commands are sub translated.
 FOr the moment it just will do the initial stuff..

+writing a parser and lexer or a translator that has adapters is an intersting thought... and maybe a typescript only part....

 This project too is gonna be one file probably !! hahah I forget how much I used to love working on one file for ages, never running it and then it works..